Unions, intersections and a one-shot quantum joint typicality lemma: Introduction

 \subsection{Extending unions and intersections to the quantum setting}

 We now ponder what is required to extend the above inner bound proof for the classical MAC to the setting of the one-shot classical-quantum multiple access channel (cq-MAC).
-In the cq-MAC, there are two senders Alice and Bob who would like to send messages $m_1 \in [2^{R_1}]$, $m_2 \in 2^{R_2}$ to a receiver Charlie.
+In the cq-MAC, there are two senders Alice and Bob who would like to send messages $m_1 \in [2^{R_1}]$, $m_2 \in 2^{R_2}$, respectively to a receiver Charlie.
 There is a communication channel $\chan$ with two classical inputs and one quantum output connecting Alice and Bob to Charlie.
 The two input alphabets of $\chan$ will be denoted by $\cX$, $\cY$ and the output Hilbert space by $\cZ$.
 If the pair $(x,y)$ is fed into the channel inputs, the output of the channel is a density matrix $\rho_{x,y}$ in $\cZ$.
 Let $0 \leq \epsilon \leq 1$.
 On getting message $m_1$, Alice encodes it as a letter $x(m_1) \in \cX$ and feeds it to her channel input.
 Similarly on getting message $m_2$, Bob encodes it as a letter $y(m_2) \in \cY$ and feeds it to his channel input.
 Charlie now has to try and guess the message pair $(m_1, m_2)$ from the channel output state $\rho_{x(m_1),y(m_2)}$.
 We require that the probability of Charlie's decoding error averaged over the uniform distribution on the set of message pairs $(m_1, m_2) \in [2^{R_1}] \times [2^{R_2}]$ is at most $\epsilon$.

 One can do a similar randomised construction of a codebook $\cC$ for Alice and Bob as before.
-One can make use of Wang and Renner's~\cite{wang:DepsH} {\em hypothesis testing relative entropy} for a pair of quantum states $\rho$, $\sigma$ in the same Hilbert space $\cH$, which is defined as follows:
+One can make use of the {\em hypothesis testing relative entropy} \cite{wang:DepsH} for a pair of quantum states $\rho$, $\sigma$ in the same Hilbert space $\cH$, which is defined as follows:

-where the maximisation is over all POVM elements $\Pi$ on $\cH$ (i.e. positive semidefinite operators $\Pi$, $\Pi \leq \one_{\cH}$) `accepting' the state $\rho$ with probability at least $1 - \epsilon$.
+where the maximisation is over all POVM elements $\Pi$ on $\cH$ (i.e. positive semidefinite operators $\Pi$ such that $\Pi \leq \one_{\cH}$) `accepting' the state $\rho$ with probability at least $1 - \epsilon$.
 Again, it is easy to see that the optimising POVM element $\Pi$ attains equality in the constraint for $\rho$, as well as achieves the maximum in objective function for $\sigma$.
 One can define the analogous quantum state